-- Since we started, we have offered home-based education and rehabilitation to over 650 children and 50 adults with deafblindness in rural areas of Bangladesh with each child following an Individual Education Plan which sets targets and allows our Deafblind Field Educators to track progress.
+- Since we started, we have offered home-based education and rehabilitation to over 650 children and 50 adults with deafblindness in rural areas of Bangladesh.
+Each child follows an Individual Education Plan, which sets targets and allows our Deafblind Field Educators to track progress.
 We work closely in partnership with parents so that their child with deafblindness can develop communication, self-help and mobility skills.

-We have trained 4 vocational training instructors, in 4 districts, on deafblindness, so that they can ensure necessary adaptations required to train/enrol people with deafblindness in vocational institutions.
+- We have trained four vocational training instructors, in four districts, on deafblindness, so that they can ensure necessary adaptations required to train/enrol people with deafblindness in vocational institutions.

-- As a result of our strong advocacy, deafblindness has been included in the government’s draft Disability Bill.
+- As a result of our strong advocacy, deafblindness has been included in the government's disability law.